Why Leaders React to Noise and Miss Signal

 This is why leaders often react to symptoms rather than underlying causes.
 A complaint triggers action while the pattern that produced it remains unexamined.
 A visible issue is resolved while quieter signals continue to accumulate beneath the surface.

-Noise also carries emotional weight.
-It often comes attached to frustration or anger or anxiety.
-That emotional charge makes it feel more important even when its scope is limited.
-Signal by contrast is emotionally flat.
+Noise also carries weight.
+It often comes attached to frustration, anger or anxiety — and that intensity makes it feel more important even when its scope is limited.
+Signal, by contrast, is flat.
 It does not provoke the same immediate response.

 The loudest issue is not always the most important one.

 Another reason signal is missed is that it often lacks a clear owner.
 Noise usually arrives through defined routes with someone accountable for raising it.
-Signal emerges across conversations and comments and experiences that do not belong to any single person or function.
+Signal emerges across conversations, comments and experiences that do not belong to any single person or function.

 None of this means leaders are inattentive.
 It means they are operating in environments that reward reaction over interpretation.